Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 3rd number = Enable rewards for teammates.
 			"Reward Enabled"			"-1,-1,-1"

-			// The effects displayed when rewarding survivors.
-			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.
-			// Note: This setting can be overridden for specific players.
-			// --
-			// Separate values with commas (",").
-			// --
-			// Add up numbers together for different results.
-			// --
-			// Minimum value for each: 0
-			// Maximum value for each: 3
-			// --
-			// 0: OFF
-			// 1: Trophy
-			// 2: Fireworks particles
-			// 4: Sound effect
-			// 8: Thirdperson view
-			// --
-			// 1st number = Effect for killers.
-			// 2nd number = Effect for assistants.
-			// 3rd number = Effect for teammates.
-			"Reward Effect"				"0,0,0"

 			// The chance to reward survivors for killing Mutant Tanks.
 			// Note: This setting overrides the same setting under the "Plugin Settings/Rewards" section.
 			// Note: This setting can be overridden for specific players.